Skip to content

 320 Carbon BW

-Backwing shimming and trimming instructions:
+Backwing shimming and trim tips:

-For beginners and more control in jibes, you should select the maximum angle of attack of the backwing and adjust the mast position backwards or the footstraps further forwards accordingly.
+you should choose the maximum angle of attack for the back wing and adjust the mast position accordingly towards the rear or the foot straps further forward.

 MODEL MATERIAL

-200 cm2 G-10
+200 cm G-10

 250 cm2 carbon